Asking questions (pt. 2)

 return question

-Here’s our main endpoint, where it all comes together.
-When we make a GET
+Here’s the main endpoint where everything comes together.
+A GET

-request to the endpoint, we trigger the random article fetch and question generation.
-We also extend the JSON response by adding the article title and the article Wikipedia link.
+request triggers the random article fetch and question generation.
+The JSON response is extended with the article title and Wikipedia link.
+A POST

-request to the endpoint (i.e. when we submit our answer), we check whether the answer was correct and forward the answer/correct answer pair to the result page.
+request checks whether the answer is correct and forwards the answer/correct answer pair to the result page.

 @app.route("/question", methods=["GET", "POST"])